sjbennett123/polarlarp/content/background/bloody_fist.md

 ## Dragon Orcs

-The new Uruk-Hai Bloody Fist Orcs are faster, stronger, smarter, more savage, more tactical, and more organized than traditional Orcs and Bloody Fist of the last war.
+The new Uruk-Hai Bloody Fist Orcs are faster, stronger, smarter, more savage, more tactical, and more organized than traditional Orcs and the Bloody Fist of the last war.
 They are made this way by the ritual that was gifted by the Black Shadow.
-The process causes a tremendous amount of pain often killing the changing orc.
+This process causes a tremendous amount of pain often killing the changing orc.
 Even if the orc survives it comes at a tremendous cost.
 The pain never really stops.
 Think about how you feel with a a constant ache that never goes away.
 A headache, a backache a toothache.
 That shortness of temper and lack of patience.
 That is what being an orc is like.
 They just can't think and it makes them furious that others can.
 Often the behavior that we see from these orcs is visible as a short temper.
 These are some of the things that we have seen.

  - Scowl
  - Gruff Speech